Did you know that a lobster's meat goes bad only a few hours after its death? This prompted…

 Aquaponics is a highly sustainable method of growing plants and fish that has begun attracting the interest of traditional growers worldwide.
 While the environmental and economic benefits of soilless techniques like aquaponics become more apparent, many traditional soil gardeners are hesitant to make the switch to aquaponics because of the system’s start-up and operational cost.
 But is aquaponics expensive?
 Do you have to invest a lot of money to build this soilless planting system?

-To answer this question, it’s important to first identify the size of the aquaponic garden you are trying to build.
+Investing in aquaponics can be expensive or inexpensive, depending on the scale and complexity of the system you want to achieve.
 Even though a new aquaponic practitioner would have some initial startup expenses to build the unit, the price range can vary quite significantly for commercial vs. backyard systems.
-And while the overall investment relatively higher than soil planting, many professionals find that the switch is more beneficial over the long-term.
+And while the overall investment is relatively higher than soil planting, many professionals find the switch more beneficial over the long term.

 In this article, we will focus on the estimated cost of both commercial and backyard aquaponics systems based on the collective results of different studies.